 - Email sync, templates and tracking

-Where it falls short: The cheap tier doesn’t include features most consultants need.
-Real cost is closer to $49/seat/month.
+Where it falls short: The cheap tier doesn’t include features most consultants need, so the real cost is closer to $49/seat/month.
 Logging speed lags behind faster tools.
-Overkill for a solo consultant doing 10-20 deals a year.
+Overkill for a solo consultant doing 10 to 20 deals a year.

 4. Salesflare (best for consultants who live in Gmail or Outlook)